|

 For your 2ft depth, fluorescent lights should suffice.
 The ideal temperatures for plants differe according to the type of plants you keep, but in general, bringing down your tank temperature to about 27.5-28C should help the plants do better.

-If you're keeping the 'cooler' plants like Magadascar lace for example, then a cooler temperature of 26.5-27C will be much better.
-Try using a fan like most have suggested.
-You definitely need to top up the water more frequently as the fan will accelerate the evaporation, but it's cheaper to run and initial setup is also relatively cheaper compared to a chiller.
 But if you have the space and happen to find a good chiller at a good price, then use a chiller as it'll give you a more constant temperature.
 Fans can only bring down the temperatures, but cannot maintain a set temperature.
-Hope this helps. |

-12-08-2006, 04:16 PM | #7 | |
+Old 12-08-2006, 04:16 PM #7

 Dragon